Estimated reading time: 10 minutes

-Missing means you forgot about it and late means you missed it but need to catch up.
-Either way whether you miss a payment or it’s late the option to catch up should be available to you.
+Missing means you forgot about it, and late means you missed it but need to catch up.

-I know when we rented if we were a day late because we forgot our landlord wouldn’t bat an eye.
-That was wrong of us especially since she lived in the same house as us.
+When we rented, if we were a day late because we forgot, our landlord wouldn’t bat an eye.

-You don’t have to let it get that far as there may be options available to you.
+You don’t have to let it get that far, as options may be available.

 Can I Miss A Mortgage Payment?

-If you are not sure what will happen if you do have a missed or late mortgage payment it’s best to contact your lender or read your mortgage agreement in full, (you know the fine print).
+If you are unsure what will happen if you have a missed or late mortgage payment, it’s best to contact your lender or read your mortgage agreement in total (you know the fine print).

-They will look at a variety of options such as changing a variable rate mortgage to a fixed rate mortgage or temporary short-term payment deferral or other flexibilities to help you keep your home.
+They will look at various options, such as changing a variable-rate mortgage to a fixed-rate mortgage, temporary short-term payment deferral, or other flexibilities to help you keep your home.

 What might cause a late mortgage payment?

-There are only some of the reasons why someone might have a missed or late mortgage payment because life is not predictable and let’s face it, we all make mistakes.
+There are only some reasons someone might have a missed or late mortgage payment: life is not predictable, and let’s face it, we all make mistakes.

-You know what though?
-It happens, but what you want to try and do is avoid this at all costs, catch up and don’t let interest or your credit score bite you in the butt.
+You know what, though?
+It happens, but you want to try and avoid this at all costs, catch up, and don’t let interest or your credit score bite you in the butt.